miguel93041/urlshortener/README.md

 - `ShortUrlProperties`: a handy way to extend data about a short URL
 - `Click`: the minimum data captured when a redirection is logged
 - `ClickProperties`: a handy way to extend data about a click
+- `GeoLocation`: IP address and its country
+- `BrowserPlatform`: user`s browser and platform

 ## Delivery

 The above functionality is available through a simple API:

 - `POST /api/link` which creates a short URL from data send by a form.
+- `POST /api/upload-csv` for bulk processing of URLs through CSV uploads.
 - `GET /{id}` where `{id}` identifies the short URL, deals with redirects, and logs use (i.e. clicks).